snorkman88/suntastic/README.md

 ### Buck-Boost Converter

-The second DC-DC converter is a buck-boost converter designed to supply power to the IoT device running on 3.3V.
+The second DC-DC converter is a buck-boost converter in charge of supplying power to the 3.3 V bus to which the IoT device (RAK4631) is connected to.
+In comparison to the previously presented boost converter **TO BE DEVELOPED**

 ## UVLO - Schmitt Trigger Control

 The project includes an UVLO circuit with with adjustable hysteresis that enables or disables a load switch.
-The load connected to this load switch will be the main [Buck-Boost Converter](#buck-boost-converter) to power the RAK431 or another microcontroller.
+The load connected to the switch will be the main [Buck-Boost Converter](#buck-boost-converter) that feeds power the RAK431 or another microcontroller.

 Since the supercapacitor bank I have at the moment (250F x 5.4V) already comes with an extra PCB to protect them against overvoltages higher than 5V, and for [this simulation only](https://www.falstad.com/circuit/circuitjs.html?ctz=CQAgjCAMB0l3BWEBOaBmAHAFgOyQ2AGwJhZaREiERIKQgICmAtGGAFACGIaATPfwwNeQwSCFZ0UcPHghJCJDGQqcdWXEKFkaGbPYB3Hv3DJeIXryynzkLjwTnKJJ4XHyp9MBoHQVZ9Vl+SBxdBSRvfSM+LzNjej4oQ3jjB3NEuzAEXRxCITBclBFwQoEGBnYsnOwLDCFkQgE66VsKoxwa3hxzM3zS5Nz8uIamoTsjXpK3FSd+9pq0SGsXcDdxkEHV+kdRfCSCp2LCazBi1jWNj0Vy+lvoJAA1AHsAGwAXTgBzRmSxNnNLCdTkkjICbBYrOBgXYAEpbEDnLzAxHSejkDy6W5Qe7sABOUwRRC8hWYDWkjUCdnxBTczAwxIu9B0GjxBMoNKo1jRxCiBJRRMJjRBfLJHLpt2SHIZqySnwJxwJ9NRkpJSrQjgRSvW6vM4rSyqMUos3QNxtaXQBkPWFoh1hituFf2Bp3y0MlRxOxX+SSe4BlXksyBo2PgEASKGkyB47CAA), a value of 3V was chosen for the upper limit and 1V for the lower one.